Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 Antihistamines: These medications help relieve allergic reactions by blocking the effects of histamine, which is responsible for many allergic symptoms.

-Corticosteroids: For more severe allergic reactions or skin inflammation, corticosteroids may be prescribed to reduce inflammation and relieve itching.
+Corticosteroids: In cases of more severe allergic reactions or skin inflammation, corticosteroids may be prescribed to reduce inflammation and relieve itching.

 Immunotherapy: For known environmental allergens, desensitization therapy (immunotherapy) can help reduce the dog's sensitivity to these allergens.

-Diet adjustment: For food allergies, switching to a hypoallergenic food is often the most effective treatment.
-This may include special foods that are free of common allergens such as certain proteins or grains.
+Dietary adjustment: For food allergies, switching to a hypoallergenic diet is often the most effective treatment.
+This can include special food that is free from common allergens such as certain proteins or grains.

-Flea and parasite prevention: Since parasites such as fleas can also trigger allergic reactions, consistent flea and parasite prevention is essential.
-Use appropriate preparations recommended by the veterinarian.
+Flea and parasite prophylaxis: Since parasites like fleas can also trigger allergic reactions, consistent flea and parasite prevention is essential.
+Use suitable products recommended by your veterinarian.

-Environmental Management: Reduce exposure to known environmental allergens as much as possible.
-This includes regularly cleaning living spaces, avoiding long walks during pollen season, and wiping fur after walks.
+Environmental management: Reduce exposure to known environmental allergens as much as possible.
+This includes regularly cleaning living spaces, avoiding long walks during pollen season, and wiping down your pet's fur after walks.

 Long-term care: